FixelAlgorithmsTeam/fixel/_posts/2019-04-26-fixel-detailizer-3-user-guide.md

 	*	`OFF` - The output image isn't updated automatically as above.
 In order to update the output image according to the Plug In's parameters one must click `Apply`.
 	*	`Auto` - For images which are less than `4MP` the Plug In will behave as it is in `ON` mode.
 For images larger than `4MP` it will behave as `OFF`.
  *	Layer Mode
+	*	`Active Layer` - The Plug In will work on the current layer (Given it is a Bit Map / Rasterized Layer) of Photoshop and will adjust it according o parameters.
+	*	`Stamp Visible` - The Plug In will create a new layer from the current view and will use it as input image.

+The settings are saved in a user preference file and kept between Photoshop sessions.

 ## Using Fixel Detailizer 3